 - We will always provide easy ways for you to contact us and our Fundraising and Communications Team is on hand to help answer any queries you may have.

 - If you are unhappy with anything we have done you can contact us to make us aware of a concern or complaint using our Feedback & Complaints Form.
 If we make a mistake we will apologise and do everything we can to put things right.
-However, if we cannot resolve your complaint, you contact the Fundraising Regulator about your fundraising complaint.
+However, if we cannot resolve your complaint, you may wish to contact the Fundraising Regulator.